lorrli274/next/courses/community/Mozilla/Express Web Framework/L7- Deploying to production/01-Overview.md

 Up to now you've been working in a development environment, using Express/Node as a web server to share your site to the local browser/network, and running your website with (insecure) development settings that expose debugging and other private information.
 Before you can host a website externally you're first going to have to:

+danger> Tech Editor: We can host it for them?

 * Choose an environment for hosting the Express app.
 * Make a few changes to your project settings.
 * Set up a production-level infrastructure for serving your website.